Skip Navigation

 He didn’t come here just to be born a baby or even to live a perfect life.

-He came here to lay down His life as a sacrifice for our sin.
+He came here to lay down his life as a sacrifice for our sin.

 Ultimately, the Christmas season we are celebrating is more than just commemorating the moment Jesus was born into the world but also a reminder that he came to be our Savior.